Bira/octopus-carnival/_drafts/wir-mm-4e-shifter.md

 ## Sample Encounters and Final Impressions

-There's one sample encounter: Level 6, 2 longtooth hunders, 1 werewolf, and 2
+There's one sample encounter: Level 6, 2 longtooth hunters, 1 werewolf, and 2
 dire wolves.
 A nice happy family.

-While the stat blocks in this entry are nothing spectacular, I like shifters on principle, particularly on Eberron.
+While the stat blocks in this entry are nothing spectacular, they work.
+Lore-wise I like shifters a lot, particularly on Eberron.

+[1]: {{ "/projects/mm-4e/" | relative_url }}